datamole-ai/edvart/README.md

 # Edvart

-Exploratory Data Analysis (EDA) is the initial task a data scientist or data analyst undertakes when they obtains new data.
+Exploratory Data Analysis (EDA) is the initial task a data scientist or data analyst undertakes when they obtain new data.
 EDA refers to the critical process of conducting preliminary investigations on data to uncover patterns, spot anomalies, test hypotheses, and verify assumptions with the help of summary statistics and graphical representations.